-‘The purpose of Sankalpa is to influence and transform the whole life pattern, not only physically but also mentally and spiritually’ – Swami Satyananda Saraswati
+‘The purpose of Sankalpa is to influence and transform the whole life pattern, not only physically but also mentally and spiritually’Swami Satyananda Saraswati

-So what is Sankalpa?
+So, what is Sankalpa?

 The resolve or affirmation is compared to a seed planted in the subconscious at the start of the practice and watered towards the end.
-In both cases, it will be mentally repeated 3 times.
+In both cases, it will be mentally repeated three times.
 For success, the Sankalpa needs to be planted with strong willpower, faith, conviction and feeling.

-Once the seed of Sankalpa is planted in the subconscious, it gathers the vast forces of the mind in order to bring about its fruition.
+Once the seed of Sankalpa is planted in the subconscious, it gathers the vast forces of the mind to bring about its fruition.
 This powerful seed will eventually manifest itself again and again at a conscious level and bring about changes in your personality and your life.

 Finding and stating Sankalpa.